-For those who protest that they literally have no time for anything beyond working, eating and sleeping, all is not lost.
+For those who protest that they literally have no time for anything beyond working, eating, and sleeping, all is not lost.
 Needless to say, “The One” is not going to bust down your office door, knock on your bedroom window, or show up on your doorstep out of the blue.
-You must be open about the fact that you are single and looking, even when you’re not actively looking.
+You must be open about the fact that you are single and looking, even when you’re not actively looking for a life partner.
 Tell everyone that you trust — your friends, your coworkers, your hairdresser — that you’d like to be fixed up.
 Contact a matchmaker in your area.
-Or, easiest of all, post a profile on an online dating site.
+Or, easiest of all, post a profile on an online dating site or a dating app.

 Whether you spend an hour a day or an hour a month browsing the personals, at least you’re making an effort.
-The kind of chance encounters we see in the movies are amazing, but they’re rare and certainly not the only way to meet someone.
+The kind of chance encounters we see in the movies are amazing, but they’re rare and certainly not the only way to meet great guys.

-To sum up, Cheeky, judging from your email, “just waiting ‘til it happens” isn’t a successful strategy.
+To sum up, Cheeky, judging from your email, “just waiting ‘til it happens” isn’t a successful strategy for finding good men.
 If love is truly a priority for you, you’re going to have to be more proactive, and probably less judgmental as well.
 That doesn’t mean you have to date a relentlessly negative man who thinks sex is a sin.
 It does mean a reality check, however….

 The fact is, any person that you’re going to date will come with a certain amount of baggage.
 Expecting a man in his mid 30’s to not have baggage is like expecting a woman in her mid-30’s to be a virgin.
 Not gonna happen.
 And although nobody’s baggage is attractive, it’s a part of the overall package.

-Last year, I did a book signing for “Why You’re Still Single” at a Barnes and Noble in Santa Monica.
+I once did a book signing for “Why You’re Still Single” at a Barnes and Noble in Santa Monica.
 When I finished reading a chapter called “Tip Your Baggage Handler”, a Russian woman in her mid-50’s got up and challenged me.
 Her contention: baggage sucks.